 “So, if people think, ‘Oh, you know, you patched your pitch up and everything’s fine,’ that’s simply not the case.
 It’s shocked us a bit.”

-This flooding was yet another corporate loss for AFC Wimbledon, something the club could ill afford.
+This flooding was yet another corporate loss that the club could ill afford.
 Despite the difficulties, through the fans’ efforts, the museum and stadium tours are set to be back in business, though it took several months to recover.
 It’s individuals like Ray that ensure the club continues to look forward.

 “Our staffing levels are quite cut to the bone already.
 We didn’t just have a group of people waiting around for something to happen; it was a team of overworked individuals having to do even more when they didn’t need to.
 So, yes, it did bring people together.”